-There will be one mid-term exam and one final exam covering all chapters with emphasis on the chapters after the midterm.
+There are three unit tests worth 15% and one mid-term exam.
+There is one final exam covering all chapters with emphasis on the chapters after the midterm.
 The mid-term exam is worth 25% of the final course grade.
 The final exam is worth 30% of the final grade for the lecture-based course.